-Students may pursue either a B.A. or a B.S. in History.
-A B.A. in History consists of 36 semester hours, and a B.S. in History consists of 33 semester hours.
+Students may pursue either a B.A. in History or a B.S. in History-Education.
+A B.A. in History consists of 36 credit hours of history coursework, and a B.S. in History-Education consists of 33 credit hours of history coursework.
 Students who plan advanced study in preparation for college teaching, law or other professional work are advised to take additional work in their proposed specialty.
 Students must consult with departmental advisors to choose a course of study that fits their needs, and they should also consult with college and career services advisors for assistance in determining their career goals.

 Papers written in HIST 392 meet the College of Liberal Arts Writing-Across-the-Curriculum (WAC) requirement.
 A number of 400-level courses also meet the WAC requirement.
 Please consult course descriptions.
-Students who receive a grade of B or higher in 100-level (CORE) History courses may receive credit toward the major.
+Students who receive a grade of B or higher in 100-level University Core Curriculum History courses may receive credit toward the major.
 Consult with an advisor.

-All history majors must meet with the department’s undergraduate advisor each semester to keep up to date the records of their progress toward the degree and to receive advance approval of their courses.
+All history majors will be assigned a faculty mentor upon the time they declare and must meet with this mentor each semester to discuss progress toward the degree, career and internship possibilities, and other matters.
 A 2.0 average in the major and a C grade or better in HIST 392 are required for graduation.
 A 3.0 average in the major and completion of HIST 392 are required before the department will approve student teaching.
 If the student is taking HIST 392 when applying to student teach, a letter indicating satisfactory performance from the instructor is required.